SteffenHub/CNF-Generator/README.md

 With starting the program you will get a dialog like this:

 > Do you want to use a specific seed for the random generator?
-Example: '698234689'.
+> Example: '698234689'.
 If you don't want to use a seed type 'None'
-If 'None' is chosen a random seed on the basis of current time and date will be used
+> If 'None' is chosen a random seed on the basis of current time and date will be used

-> None
+> 9185580422600139075

 > Which counting solver do you want to use.
 Choose between 'c2d' or 'sharpSAT'.

 > c2d

 > How many Variables should exist?

 > 100

 > Do you want to use family rules? type: 'true' or 'false'

 > true

-> How large may families be min-max.
-Example: 1-4

->  1-6

-> Only the (family) rules result in a variance of: 1125899906842624
+> Only the (family) rules result in a variance of: 36279705600000
 > respectively
-> 1.125.899.906.842.624
+> 36.279.705.600.000
 > What variance should be maintained, with the other rules added independently of the families?
 > Write WITHOUT points.
+The result can deviate up to 5% from the variance entered.points.
 The result can deviate up to 5% from the variance entered.

 > 1000000000

 > Maximum deviation in the result: 50000000
 > what lengths should the other family independent rules have. e.g. (2-6)
 > You should start with min Rule size = 2.
 If rule size is 1 the variable in this rule will be always false

 > 2-6